f-mohammadi/Stitching/README.md

 ## Output

 The script generates the stitched image and saves it as a JPG file.
-It also saves the stitching results as a MAT file.
+It also saves the stitching results as a MAT file contains:

 - `img_name_grid`: Grid containing the names of image files.
 - `Tx_west`: Horizontal translations for the west direction.